-FCoV (Feline Corona Virus) ELISA Kit (Feline)
+FCoV ELISA Kit (Feline Corona Virus)

 BACKGROUND

 Feline coronavirus (FCoV) is infectious to cats throughout the world and it is caused by a positive stranded RNA.
-There are two different forms that exist: feline infectious peritonitis (FIP) and feline infectious peritonitis virus (FIPV).
+Feline infectious peritonitis (FIP) exists in two different forms: FIP and FIPV.
 On the whole the majority of cats that are infected tend to recover fully and also develop immunity to corona virus.
 There is evidence that some cats can become carriers of the virus and therefore can infect other cats, however, there are a few cats which are unable to build immunity to corona virus and this can result in the disease developing into the fata form.
-This fatal form of FIP is a progressive, chronic disease which can be characterised by: loss of appetite, antibiotic-resistant fever, lethargy, anaemia and weakness.
-In majority of cases there is the presence of inflammation in the lining of the abdominal cavities and linings of the chest.
-Only a small number (approx. 5%) of the cats which are infected with the coronavirus actually develop the infectious peritonitis.
+FIP is a heterogeneous neoplastic disease, which means that it has different causes and often no definitive diagnosis.
+It predominantly affects the gastrointestinal tract with an extensive variable extent of lymphoid tissue involvement and morphologically, it is characterized by diffuse proliferation of spindle-shaped cells with pale eosinophilic cytoplasm (i.e., epithelial cells) in the lamina propria and submucosa that form a large hypercellular mass called a tumoroncosis.
+The disease can also involve the lung, liver, bone marrow and central blood pressure , and can lead to other cancer types in these organs.
+It is a cancer, which commonly presents with no symptoms in the early stages; however, it can cause painful bowel cramps, fatigue, fever and weight loss.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.